ONLYOFFICE/Kubernetes-Docs/README.md

 See more details about installing Grafana via Helm [here](https://github.com/bitnami/charts/tree/master/bitnami/grafana).

-### 2 Access to Grafana via Ingress
+### 2. Access to Grafana via Gateway or Ingress

+- Access via Gateway

+  Note: It is assumed that step [#5.3.3.1](#5331-installing-gateway-api-crds-and-nginx-gateway-fabric) has already been completed.

+  If ONLYOFFICE Docs was installed with the parameter `grafana.gateway.enabled` (step [#5.2](#52-metrics-deployment-optional)) then access to Grafana will be at: `http://documentserver-address/grafana/`

+  If Gateway was installed using a secure connection (step [#5.3.3.3](#5333-exposing-onlyoffice-docs-via-gateway-api-https) or [#5.3.3.4](#5334-expose-onlyoffice-docs-via-https-using-the-lets-encrypt-certificate)), then access to Grafana will be at: `https://your-domain-name/grafana/`

+- Access via Ingress

   Note: It is assumed that step [#5.3.2.1](#5321-installing-f5-nginx-ingress-controller) has already been completed.

   **Grafana Ingress Behavior Depends on Ingress Controller Type:**

   **F5 NGINX Ingress (`nginx-ingress`, recommended):** The Grafana Ingress resource is NOT created as a separate ingress.
 Instead, Grafana is accessed through the main ONLYOFFICE Docs ingress at the `/grafana/` path.
 This configuration uses annotations with the `nginx.org/` prefix from the main `ingress.annotations` parameter.
 The `grafana.ingress.annotations` parameter is not used in this case.

   For F5 NGINX Ingress users, access to Grafana will be at: `http(s)://your-domain-name/grafana/`

   - **Legacy Kubernetes NGINX Ingress (`ingress-nginx`, deprecated):** If you are still using the deprecated community `ingress-nginx` controller, you can create a separate Grafana Ingress resource by setting `grafana.ingress.enabled` to `true`.

 ### 3. View gathered metrics in Grafana